Red Sox hit 3 HRs, beat Dodgers 8-1 in World Series rematch

 Verdugo tied it in the second with a solo homer to right.
 It was the 10th homer of the season for Verdugo, who became the sixth member of the Dodgers with 10 or more homers.

-CATCH & RELEASE
+CATCH AND RELEASE

 Jackie Bradley Jr. caught a deep fly by Max Muncy at the base of the wall in left-center to end the top of the sixth, then punctuated the catch with a throw all the way across to Betts at the right-field line as the Red Sox returned to their dugout.